akueckes/z80pack/README.md

 	usbipd list

-Your controllers should be listed with their bus ids.
+Your controller should be listed with its bus ids.
 Try to bind and attach the controller to the WSL instance with

 	usbipd bind --busid <bus-id>
 	usbipd attach --wsl --busid <bus-id>

-Check from the WSL command line whether the controller is active with
+Check from the WSL command line whether the controller is active in Linux with

 	lsusb